Skip to main content

 Or, when in Thumbnail View, you can show more detailed information by clicking the circled i icon in the top right corner.

-You can also change the list order of your project display.
+You can also change the sort order of your project list.

 If you have saved a large amount of projects in one library, you can click the magnifying glass icon to Search for one of your projects.